+How well do I now think that I started this particular session?
+Have I learned anything about how best to start this particular kind of session?
+How may I now fine-tune the beginning of a similar session?
 How effectively did I explain the intended learning outcomes to participants?
 Which of these outcomes seemed to be most important to them?
 With hindsight, can I adjust the intended learning outcomes to be more relevant to future participants at similar sessions?
 How well did the participants seem to take ownership of the need to work towards achieving outcomes?
-Could the participants see "what's in it for me" regarding effort into the subject?
-Did I let the participants know what, in due course, they nes to be more relevant to future participants at similar nest obe more relevant to future participants at similar nes? well did the participants seem to take ownership of pants see 'what's in it for me' regarding effort into the subject? let the participants know what, in due course, they let the participants know what, in due course, they participants what exactly they would need to work towards to show they had achieved the learning outcomes?
+Could the participants see 'what's in it for me' regarding effort into the subject?
+Did I let the participants know what, in due course, they needed to do with the topic?
+How clearly did I explain to the participants what exactly they would need to work towards to show they had achieved the learning outcomes?
 To what extent did the participants seem to want to learn the topic?
 Is there anything I need to do help them to increase their want to learn next time?
 How much did the participants know already about this topic, on average?
 Was this more than I expected or less than I expected?
-How would I adjust the content of a future session to fine-tune it find out what the participants are likely to know already?
+How would I adjust the content of a future session to fine-tune it better to what the participants are likely to know already?
 How can I find out what they already know?
 What was the best thing about the training room at this particular session?
 Why did this really help the session?
-What can I do to try and ensure that this kind of venue feature will be put to a future sessions?
+What can I do to try and ensure that this kind of venue feature will be put to good use in future sessions?
 What was the worst thing about the training room at this particular session?
 What can I do in future to minimize the risk of similar things spoiling a session?

 To what extent did I manage to get participants learning by doing during this session?
 Was this enough?
 If not, how could I have built in more participant activity?
 Overall, how did the participants behave at this session?
 Am I happy with this?
 Was there something I did at this session that I wish I hadn't done?
 If 'yes' what was this?
 What else could I have tried?
 What was my own best moment at this particular session?
 Why do I feel good about this particular aspect?
 What can I do to lead to more such moments at future sessions?
 What did the most 'difficult' participant do at this particular session?
 What can I do to address such behaviours at future sessions, if they occur again?
 To what extent did training this session help me to make sense of the topic better?
-What was the most important thing I learned about the topic?
+What was the most important thing learned about the topic?
 How much feedback did the participants get on their learning during this session?
 How much of this feedback was from each other rather than just from me?
 Did I manage to include opportunities for participants to deepen their learning by explaining things to each other during the session?
 Could I do more of this next time?